m-lamonaca/programming-notes/PHP/Web.md

 All sites **must** have a page for the consensus about using cookies.

 **Cookies** are HTTP headers used to memorize key-value info *on the client*.
-They are sent from the server to the client to keep track of info on the user that is visting the website.
+They are sent from the server to the client to keep track of info on the user that is visiting the website.
-When a client recieves a HTTP response that contains `Set-Cookie` headers it has to memorize that info and reuse them in future requests.
+When a client receives a HTTP response that contains `Set-Cookie` headers it has to memorize that info and reuse them in future requests.

 ```http
 Set-Cookie: <cookie-name>=<cookie-value>